microsoft/verseagility/README.md

 ### Tests
 - [ ] unit tests (pytest)

+## Please note:
+- For training data corpora larger than 10.000 documents, we recommend to upload them chunk-wise to the BLOB-storage, otherwise it might come to bottlenecks in the document processor function

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us